EricGebhart/xmonad-setup/README.md

 Everything is here, so have at it.

 To install just the xmonad parts use 'make install'.
 To install the xsession use 'sudo make xsession'.
+If you want to use some sort of display manager like xdm, sddm, etc.
-This does reference the xmonad.start in your home directory, so perhaps you'll want to put that in a more generic place.
-I usually just do `startx ./xmonad.start` in my _.zlogin_.
+This does reference the xmonad.start in your home bin directory, so perhaps you'll want to put that in a more generic place.
+I usually just do `ssh-agent startx ~/bin/xmonad.start` in my _.zlogin_.
+This is a good place to start ssh-agent for using ssh authentication.
 Optionally, use the .xinitrc which is exactly the same.
 But allows for a display manager or just `startx`.
 Whatever you want...